benjimaclellan/blending-physics/brownian-motion/README.md

 import numpy as np
 ```

-The library `mathutils` provides access to certain math objects used by `bpy`, including `Vectors()`, `Matrix()`, `Quaterions()`, and more. `numpy`, as the standard for numeric computing in Python, is used for the random sampling.
+The library `mathutils` provides access to certain math objects used by `bpy`, including `Vector()`, `Matrix()`, `Quaterion()`, and more. `numpy`, as the standard for numeric computing in Python, is used for the random sampling.

-We will simulate a very simple motion, where the particle translates its location by a random amount drawn from a normal distribution.
-The distribution could correspond to thermodynamic properties, but for now we will treat it as a dimensionless value that looks good in the simulation.
+We will simulate a very simple motion, where the particle translates its location by a random amount - drawn from a normal distribution.
+The distribution could correspond to thermodynamic properties, but for now we will treat it as a dimensionless value, which looks good in the simulation.
 We also rotate around the global X, Y, and Z axis by a random angle, also drawn from a normal distribution.
-We define some parameters to the simulation
+We define some parameters for the simulation:

 ```
 NUM_FRAMES          = 250 # the total number of frames to animate for